"I'm gay," I blurted out, tense.

 :I don't know.
 Let's go check it out.:

 I whined, not liking this.
-My brother was always the impulsive one, and I was more the rational, think things through, type.
+My brother was always getting us in trouble, and this felt like we would get in a lot of trouble if we got caught so close to humans in our wolf form.
 Every hair on my body was telling me to turn tail and run, but I couldn't leave my brother.
 No matter what, I'll always have his back.
+And he knew that, damn him.

 We silently edged back into the cover of the forest trees, then followed the scent back to the source.